 The School of Graduate Studies of Chestnut Hill College, through the Department of Professional Psychology, offers the Master of Science (M.S.) degree in Clinical and Counseling Psychology.
-This degree may be earned in one of five areas of concentration: Child and Adolescent Therapy, Addictions Treatment, Marriage and Family Therapy, Treatment of Autistic Spectrum Disorders and Trauma Studies.
+This degree may be earned in one of five areas of concentration: Child and Adolescent Therapy, Co-Occurring Disorders, Marriage and Family Therapy, Treatment of Autistic Spectrum Disorders and Trauma Studies.
 Students may elect one of these concentrations or may choose the generalist curriculum, which allows them to distribute their electives among any of the five areas.
 The M.S.
 Program in Clinical and Counseling Psychology is also offered on the campus of DeSales University in Center Valley, PA.

 The department also offers Post-Master’s Certificates of Advanced Graduate Study in Professional Counseling for Licensure Preparation, Post-Master’s Certificates of Concentrated Clinical Study, and Post-Master’s Certificates of Advanced Graduate Academic Study in each of the five concentration areas.
 Applicants for these certificate programs must have already earned a master’s degree in psychology or a related discipline.

-1. acquainted with the body of theoretical and empirical knowledge relevant to their
+1. acquainted with the body of theoretical and empirical knowledge relevant to their course of study;

 2. provided with training in the skills needed for competent and ethical professional practice; and